MikeS-MS/MikesTweaks/README.md

 - (Modifiable) - means that it can still be changed and it will take effect

 - The mod auto detects and enters compatibility mode if it sees any of the following mods loaded:
+    - LethalThings:
+      - Does not create extra slots from my mod (Automatically Disabled)
+      - Item Slot keybinds still work, even for the reserved slots (Modifiable)

     - Any ReservedSlot mods:
       - Does not create extra slots from my mod (Automatically Disabled)
+      - Item Slot keybinds still work, even for the reserved slots (Modifiable)

+    - ReservedFlashlightSlot:
       - Disables flashlight keybind from my mod (Automatically Disabled)

+    - ReservedWalkieSlot:
-      - Disables walkietalkie keybind from my mod (Automatically Disabled)
+      - Disables the WalkieTalkie keybind from my mod (Automatically Disabled)
-      - Item Slot keybinds still work, even for the reserved slots (Modifiable)

 # These are the default tweaks that are adjustable from the config file:
 ## Info